Seattle waterfront detours scramble walk-on ferry riders, bus passengers and drivers

 “We hope to open the new terminal in a few days,” after final safety checks, ferries spokeswoman Hadley Rodero said.

-Now that viaduct spans are nearly all eliminated in Pioneer Square, the state’s Highway 99 team gave demolition contractors the green light to tear down the section over Marion, rather than delay the demolition schedule further.
+Now that viaduct spans are nearly all eliminated in Pioneer Square, the state’s Highway 99 team gave demolition contractors the green light to tear down the section over Marion.

 Here’s a rundown of the traffic impacts of the demolition: